ENTTEC/SplayApi/README.md

 > "universes" - array of 32 inputs with universe selected: No input: `-1`; DMX: `1 - 2`; ArtNet: `0 - 32767`; sACN: `1 - 65535`.
 >
-> "frames" - returns empty because of the size: 32 arrays * 512 bytes, to get "frames" for the particular Static cue use GET_CUE_COMMAND
+> "frames" - returns empty because of the size: 32 arrays * 512 bytes, to get "frames" for the particular Static cue use GET_CUE
 >
 > "duration" - Dynamic cue recording length in milliseconds
 >
 > "ch_start" & "ch_stop" defines universe channels range to output during playback, beyond the range '0' will be send

-#### GET_CUE_COMMAND: Get full info on cue by given id
+#### GET_CUE: Get full info on cue by given id
 Returns extended info about Cue with "frames": universes state in Static Cue and 1st frame of Dynamic Cue.
 Effect Cue API is in progress.

 Below Dynamic Cue ("type" == CUE_TYPE_DYNAMIC) with only first 8 frames states of universes are shown, other 24 are zeroed arrays as the last here